Image scanner: Scan quality

 The size of the file created increases with the square of the resolution; doubling the resolution quadruples the file size.
 A resolution must be chosen that is within the capabilities of the equipment, preserves sufficient detail, and does not produce a file of excessive size.
 The file size can be reduced for a given resolution by using "lossy" compression methods such as JPEG, at some cost in quality.
 If the best possible quality is required lossless compression should be used; reduced-quality files of smaller size can be produced from such an image when required (e.g., image designed to be printed on a full page, and a much smaller file to be displayed as part of a fast-loading web page).

-Purity can be diminished by scanner noise, optical flare, poor analog to digital conversion, scratches, dust, Newton's rings, out of focus sensors, improper scanner operation, and poor software.
-Drum scanners are said to produce the purest digital representations of the film, followed by high end film scanners that use the larger Kodak Tri-Linear sensors.
+Purity can be diminished by scanner noise, optical flare, poor analog to digital conversion, scratches, dust, Newton's rings, out-of-focus sensors, improper scanner operation, and poor software.
+Drum scanners are said to produce the purest digital representations of the film, followed by high-end film scanners that use the larger Kodak Tri-Linear sensors.

-The third important parameter for a scanner is its density range (Dynamic Range) or Drange (see Densitometry).
-A high density range means that the scanner is able to record shadow details and brightness details in one scan.
+The third important parameter for a scanner is its dynamic range (also known as density range).
+A high-density range means that the scanner is able to record shadow details and brightness details in one scan.
 Density of film is measured on a base 10 log scale and varies between 0.0 (transparent) and 5.0, about 16 stops.
 Density range is the space taken up in the 0 to 5 scale, and Dmin and Dmax denote where the least dense and most dense measurements on a negative or positive film.
 The density range of negative film is up to 3.6d, while slide film dynamic range is 2.4d.
-Color negative density range after processing is 2.0d thanks to compression of the 12 stops into a small density range.
+Color negative density range after processing is 2.0d thanks to the compression of the 12 stops into a small density range.
 Dmax will be the densest on slide film for shadows, and densest on negative film for highlights.
 Some slide films can have a Dmax close to 4.0d with proper exposure, and so can black-and-white negative film.